-Divine Burtis, Jr, born in 1842, died on October 7, 1896 a respected ship builder.
-He is burried in Greeenwood Cemetery, Brooklyn.
+Divine Burtis, Jr, born in 1802 near Huntington Long Island and died in Brooklyn on October 7, 1896 a respected ship builder.
+He is buried in Greeenwood Cemetery, Brooklyn.

-The Divine Burtis ship yard, acording to a 1910 edition of The Nautical Gazette, was sold at auction to T. B. Johnson of 59 Pearl street, N. Y., for $94,000.
+The Divine Burtis ship yard, according to a 1910 edition of The Nautical Gazette, was sold at auction to T. B. Johnson of 59 Pearl street in Manhattan, for $94,000.

-A list of ships built in the shipyard of Devine Burtis can be fount at the shipbuildinghistory.com website
+A list of ships built in the shipyard of Divine Burtis can be found at the shipbuildinghistory.com website